 To ensure that the insured person receives the insurance coverage, the following conditions must be met:

-- The insured person must have been subscribed to the system for at least 12 continuous months.
+The insured person must have been subscribed to the scheme for at least 12 continuous months.

 Compensation will be suspended if the worker/employee finds a new job during the period of eligibility for compensation.

-Fines for not subscribing to the unemployment insurance system
+Fines for not subscribing to the unemployment insurance scheme

 A worker who does not subscribe to the Unemployment Insurance Scheme will be fined 400 AED.